 While I found some of it to be very interesting, I found much of the book to be dull, dull, dull, and did I mention that it is dull?
 That wasn’t my biggest problem with the book.
 I don’t remember one footnote in the book.
 No footnotes, no Bibliography, no Index, no suggested reading.

 With the lack of footnotes, I had to wonder about the accuracy of almost everything that was written.
 If I want to do my own research where do I start?
 Who made the Astrology charts?
 Did Dominguez draw them?
 Did he get them from a Google search?
 How do these charts compare to other charts?
 Where is the work?
 Where did HE get this information?

 No Index?
 Really?
 Make sure that you have plenty of bookmarks if you want to return to this book to glean something.

 The man has a good reputation in the Pagan community, but I really can’t recommend this book.
 It comes off as dry and unfinished.
 I’m giving Practical Astrology for Witches and Pagans 2 stars out of 5.
 I’d give this one a pass and I suggest Planets for Pagans: Sacred Sites, Ancient Lore, and Magical Stargazing instead…

-Disclosure of Material Connection: I received book free from Gallery Books.
-I was not required to write a positive review.
+Disclosure of Material Connection: I received this book free from Weiser Books I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 : “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”